-1.2.1 Which of the following CCDF program rules and policies are administered (i.e., set or established) at the state or territory level or local level?
-Identify whether CCDF program rules and policies are established by the state or territory (even if operated locally) or whether the CCDF policies or rules are established by local entities, such as counties or workforce boards (98.16(i)(3)).
+Which of the following CCDF program rules and policies are administered (i.e., set or established) at the state or territory level or local level?
+Identify whether CCDF program rules and policies are established by the state or territory (even if operated locally) or whether the CCDF policies or rules are established by local entities, such as counties or workforce boards (98.16(d)(1)).
 Check one.

-a.
+[x] a.
 All program rules and policies are set or established at the state or territory level.
 If checked, skip to question 1.2.2.

-b.
+[] b.
 Some or all program rules and policies are set or established by local entities or agencies.
 If checked, indicate which entities establish the following policies.
 Check all that apply.

 i.
 Eligibility rules and policies (e.g., income limits) are set by the:

-☐ A. State or territory

-Identify the entity:

-■ B. Local entity (e.g., counties, workforce boards, early learning coalitions).

-If checked, identify the entity and describe the eligibility policies the local entity(ies)
+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the eligibility policies the local entity(ies) can set.

-can set.

-C. Other.

-Describe:

 ii.
 Sliding-fee scale is set by the:

-☐ A. State or territory

-Identify the entity:

-B. Local entity (e.g., counties, workforce boards, early learning coalitions).

-If checked, identify the entity and describe the sliding fee scale policies the local

-entity(ies) can set.
+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the sliding fee scale policies the local entity(ies) can set.

-C. Other.

-Describe: